-It is our desire that you enjoy your journey with us at Bethlehem Tertiary Institute and we are committed to providing a safe and fair study environment.
-Complaints are treated seriously and BTI will attempt to resolve them in a timely manner.
+When you come to New Zealand, you can expect to receive a high standard of education, and to feel safe and well cared for while you live and study here.
+It is our desire that you enjoy your journey with us at Bethlehem Tertiary Institute and we are committed to providing a safe and pleasant environment.
+Concerns and complaints are treated seriously and BTI will attempt to resolve them in a timely manner.

+If you have a complaint, it is important that you go through the right steps.
 If you have any concerns with a staff member or a student, try to resolve the problem directly with the person(s) concerned.
 Wherever possible, issues should be resolved by a process of discussion and prayer.

-If the matter is not resolved, please talk to the International Student Coordinator or Year Group Mentor or Coordinator, or your Programme Leader.
+If the matter is not resolved, please talk to the International Student Coordinator or Cohort Mentor (SoTE) or Ngā Maunga Āwhina (SoSP) in the first instance.
+If the matter is not resolved, direct your concern to your Programme Leader.